microsoft/PartnerResources/_docs/Skilling/Business Central Academy/powerbi.md

 Power BI provides a flexible alternative to reports built in Business Central, enabling you to drill down and customize the visualization, and also merge data from different companies in Business Central.

-### Supporting Resources
+### Supporting Resources for these videos

-* Read more about the Power BI Integration Component and Architecture for Business Central [https://docs.microsoft.com/en-us/dynamics365/business-central/admin-powerbi-overview](https://docs.microsoft.com/en-us/dynamics365/business-central/admin-powerbi-overview)
+* [https://docs.microsoft.com/en-us/dynamics365/business-central/admin-powerbi-overview](https://docs.microsoft.com/en-us/dynamics365/business-central/admin-powerbi-overview) Read more about the Power BI Integration Component and Architecture for Business Central

-* Power BI and Business Central FAQ [https://docs.microsoft.com/en-us/dynamics365/business-central/power-bi-faq?tabs=general](https://docs.microsoft.com/en-us/dynamics365/business-central/power-bi-faq?tabs=general)
+* [https://docs.microsoft.com/en-us/dynamics365/business-central/power-bi-faq?tabs=general](https://docs.microsoft.com/en-us/dynamics365/business-central/power-bi-faq?tabs=general) Power BI and Business Central FAQ